ngiangre/gamworkshop/README.md

 The AIC for the cubic spline interaction is actually the lowest of any model we generated, which points to this being a more appropriate model.
-But the coefficients for this momdel don’t mapp to every stage unlike the spline interaction model with the drug as a factor.
+But the coefficients for this momdel don’t map to every stage unlike the spline interaction model with the drug as a factor.

 ``` r